As vitamin C is vital for skin health, we should get more than 90 mg of vitamin C per day, which is the recommended daily intake. Vitamin C:

-When our skin is exposed to the dangerous sun radiation, smoking or other environmental pollution, or when we age, the skin is depleted from vitamin C. Especially, the outer layer.
+When our skin is exposed to the dangerous sun radiation, smoking or other environmental pollution, or when we age, the skin is depleted from vitamin C. The outer layer, in particular.

 Vitamin C may reduce age spots